-Although we have no definite records of his ancestry, the “H.N.” of the book’s dedication is almost certainly Herbert New, one of Evesham’s most renowned mayors and probably Edmund New’s grandfather (and, presumably, “D.N.” is Edmund’s father and Herbert New’s son).
+Although we have no definite records of his ancestry, the “H.N.” of the book’s dedication is almost certainly Herbert New, one of Evesham’s most renowned mayors and Edmund New’s father, and “D.N.” is Dorcas New (née Huxham), his mother.

 EDMUND H. NEW

 LONDON: J.M.
 DENT & CO.